-The CTI 2500 Series® Remote I/O System provides I/O networking of up to 15 remote bases to 2500 Series® Processors.
+The CTI 2500 Series[®] Remote I/O System provides I/O networking of up to 15 remote bases to 2500 Series[®] Processors.
+Both Classic (2500-C200/C300/C400) and Janus (2500P-J750) Processors support Remote I/O.

-The system employs a standard RS-485 electrical interface and a specialized communications protocol to communicate with the remote bases and operate process I/O. Error detection, correction, and recovery is automatically handled, eliminating any need to these operations in the user program.
+The system employs a standard RS-485 electrical interface and a specialized communications protocol to communicate with the remote bases and operate process I/O. Error detection, correction, and recovery is automatically handled, eliminating any need to perform these operations in the user program.

-Two 2500-RIO-B base controllers can be installed as a pair in a redundant base (2500-R11-A) in order to have dual media and hardware redundancy.
+Two 2500-RIO-B base controllers can be installed as a pair in a redundant base (2500-R11-A) to achieve media and hardware redundancy.